tempest-foundation/wt-src/SECURITY.md

 # Wind/Tempest Project - Security

-Wind/Tempest is a hobby operating system and is **not safe for use in production or critical environments**.

-If you discover any security issues or vulnerabilities, please report them via GitHub Issues.

-Use at your own **risk**.
+Wind/Tempest is currently in alpha/pre-beta.
+Do **not** use on production or critical systems.
+We are **not responsible** for any hardware damage, data loss, or other issues.